 To obtain a bachelor’s degree, a student must complete 180 credit hours of coursework with a grade of at least a D.

-A student is granted an honorary degree if his final estimate is excellent or very good, provided that his public estimate is not less than very good at any level of study and that the number of study units he studied each semester is not less than 180.
-A student must not fail any exam taken at any level of study in order to receive the honorary degree.
+A student is awarded an honors degree if their final overall grade is Excellent or Very Good, provided that their cumulative grade at each level of study is not less than Very Good, and that the total number of credit hours completed is not less than 180.
+In addition, the student must not have failed any examination at any level of study in order to be eligible for the honors degree.